GSA/digitalgov.gov/content/news/2022/09/2022-09-21-making-infrastructure-less-invisible.md

 source: ""
 date: 2022-09-14 15:09:00 -0500
 title: Making infrastructure less invisible
-deck: Making infrastructure less invisible.
-Over the last year, there’s been a constant stream of activity at the .gov registry, but most of it hasn’t been on display.
+deck: **Making infrastructure less invisible**&mdash;Over the last year, there’s been a constant stream of activity at the .gov registry, but most of it hasn’t been on display.
 This post highlights some of the work to make .gov the most boringly secure, conventionally unconventional domain for governments.
-summary: Making infrastructure less invisible.
-Over the last year, there’s been a constant stream of activity at the .gov registry, but most of it hasn’t been on display.
+summary: **Making infrastructure less invisible**&mdash;Over the last year, there’s been a constant stream of activity at the .gov registry, but most of it hasn’t been on display.
 This post highlights some of the work to make .gov the most boringly secure, conventionally unconventional domain for governments.